Tree Preservation Orders

 If a new TPO is made on your land (or adjacent land), you will be served with a notice of making of the TPO and confirmation of the order usually within 6 months after that.

-If you are still unsure whether you have a protected tree on your land you can contact the Tree Officer.
+If you are still unsure whether you have a protected tree on your land you can contact the Duty Planning Officer.
+The Duty Planner is available between 10.30am and 12.30pm, Monday to Friday (Tel: 0115 9177777 and ask to speak to the Duty Planner).

 Work on Protected Trees